robkelle/git-snow-sync/README.md

 # Github ServiceNow Sync

-Optimize your ServiceNow experience by using git-sync a tool that enables you to run scheduled backups of your "in progress" Update Sets.
+Optimize your ServiceNow experience by using git-sync a tool that enables you to run scheduled backups of your in progress update sets.
 This tool creates a scheduled job and UI Action button displayed in your update set table.
 The only thing required is that you configure your Github information.
 A detailed setup is provided below under the deployment section.